asimaway/GPT-3.5-Turbo-Story-Generator/README.md

 # GPT-3.5 Turbo Story Generator

 This project explores the capabilities and limitations of the GPT-3.5 Turbo model from OpenAI.
-It's designed to generate stories based on user input, with a focus on the Dungeons & Dragons fantasy genre.
+It's designed to generate stories based on the prompt and rules provided.

 ## Limitations